-- Comparable is an Interface defined in the Java API that is used to provide an ordering of Objects of the same type. - A class that implements comparable must define the compareTo() method that when invoked a.compareTo(b) returns - -1 if a < b - 0 if a == b - 1 if a > b - This is the convention for the compareTo method.
+- Comparable is an interface defined in the Java API that is used to provide an ordering of objects of the same type.

+- A class that implements comparable must define the compareTo() method.

+- When invoked, a.compareTo(b) returns

+- a negative number if a < b

+- 0 if a == b

+- a positive number if a > b